Prospective Student FAQs

-The minimum GPA required on our 8 Pre-Nursing prerequisite classes is 3.0, however in order to be competitive recent successful applicants have earned a 3.65 or better.
+The minimum GPA required on our 8 Pre-Nursing prerequisite classes is 3.0.
+However in order to be competitive, recent successful applicants have earned a 3.7 or better.
 Students are no longer allowed to repeat a course to improve their GPA if they received a "C" or better.
 Additionally, students must have an overall GPA of 3.0.
 For more detailed information, see the pre-nursing checklist of essential information.

 3. Are there any other requirements for entrance?

-Students are required to take the TEAS test (Test of Essential Academic Skills) the test is available at our campus Testing Center ((559) 278-2457) as well as many other sites throughout the state.
-Students must pass the test with a 75% or higher score and are given three opportunities to do so, if you have any questions please contact the Pre-Nursing Advisor Crystal Bishop (email@example.com).
+Students are required to take the TEAS test (Test of Essential Academic Skills) which ever is available at our campus Testing Center (559.278.2457) as well as many other sites throughout the state.
+Students must pass the test with a score of 75% or higher, and are given three opportunities to do so.
+For questions regarding TEAS, please contact the Pre-Nursing Advisor at 559.278.5027.

 5. When do I apply to the major?

 Open to All eligible applicants.

 Prerequisite courses must be completed the previous Fall.

 Spring Admission Cycle (August 1-31)

 Open ONLY to all eligible Fresno State student applicants.
 (Eligible applicants must be currently enrolled fulltime in courses at Fresno State for at least 1 semester.
 Eligible Post-Baccalaureate applicants are to have graduated from Fresno State).